nginx/unit-docs/source/howto/security.rst

             srw------- 1 root root 0 ... /path/to/control.unit.sock

-   Unix domain sockets aren't network accessible; for remote access, use :ref:`NGINX <nginx-secure-api>` or a solution such as SSH:
+   UNIX domain sockets aren't network accessible; for remote access, use :ref:`NGINX <nginx-secure-api>` or a solution such as SSH:

    .. code-block:: console